 Congressional Action.
-The House-passed supplemental provides \$4.2 billion for CDBG disaster recovery activities, the same amount requested by the Administration.
-The bill makes funds available to the five states affected by hurricanes of 2005.
+The House-passed supplemental provided \$4.2 billion for CDBG disaster recovery activities, the same amount requested by the Administration.
+The House bill, like the Senate Appropriations Committee version approved on April 5, 2006, makes funds available to the five states affected by hurricanes of 2005.
 The Administration had sought to provide the assistance exclusively to Louisiana.
-The bill targets assistance to both infrastructure reconstruction and activities that would spur the redevelopment of affordable rental housing.
-It includes a number of provisos affecting the use and administration of these funds.
-It would:
+Both the House and Senate Appropriations Committee versions of H.R.
+4939 target assistance to both infrastructure reconstruction and activities that would spur the redevelopment of affordable rental housing, including federally assisted housing and public housing.